 Local and Global Identities and Effectiveness in the Multicultural Environment: Acculturation Perspective

-The view individuals have of their sociocultural context is driven by their social identities (Tajfel & Turner, 1986).
-Cultural identity is a specific social identity, defined as “a broad range of beliefs and behaviors that one shares with members of one's community” (Arnett-Jensen, 2003, p.
-190).
-Researchers have used acculturation models to explain adaptiveness to, and effectiveness in a new cultural context, assessing the strength of both the home (original) and the host (new) cultural identity involved (e.g., Berry 1997; 2006).
-Similarly, Shokef and Erez (2006) presented the global acculturation model to explain individuals’ effectiveness in the global work environment, assessing local and global cultural identities.
-Shokef and Erez (2006) addressed individual’s original cultural identity using the concept of local identity, which is defined as a cultural identity that reflects a sense of belonging to individual’s national cultural group and to the shared meaning system, which embeds individuals in their local-national culture (Erez et al., 2013).
-Individuals who strongly identify with the local-national culture tend to view members of their national culture as an important ingroup, which serves as a source of security (Van Der Bly, 2007).
-In addition to their local identity, individuals who operate in global contexts can also socialize and develop a global identity (Erez et al., 2013).
-Like other social identities that reflect a person’s sense of belonging to a social group that is meaningful to oneself (Tajfel & Turner, 1986), a global identity reflects an individual’s sense of belonging to, and identifying with the global work community, and specifically with global units such as multicultural teams (Erez & Gati, 2004; Harush, Lisak & Glikson, 2018; Lee et al., 2018).
-Individuals with high levels of global identity are interested in overcoming cultural barriers and maintaining positive relationships with others who operate in the global context (Arnett, 2002; Glikson & Erez, 2013; Lisak & Erez, 2015).
-The global culture is an inclusive group including individuals from all nationalities sharing values of individualism, freedom of choice, competitiveness, performance orientation, openness to change and diversity, and interdependence (Arnett, 2002; Erez and Gati, 2004; Harush et al., 2016).
+The view individuals have of their sociocultural context is driven by their social identities [32].
+Cultural identity is a specific social identity, defined as “a broad range of beliefs and behaviors that one shares with members of one's community” [33, p.190].
+Researchers have used acculturation models to explain adaptiveness to, and effectiveness in a new cultural context, assessing the strength of both the home (original) and the host (new) cultural identity involved (e.g., [16,17]).
+Similarly, Shokef and Erez [13] presented the global acculturation model to explain individuals’ effectiveness in the global work environment, assessing local and global cultural identities.
+Shokef and Erez addressed individual’s original cultural identity using the concept of local identity, which is defined as a cultural identity that reflects a sense of belonging to individual’s national cultural group and to the shared meaning system, which embeds individuals in their local-national culture [34].
+Individuals who strongly identify with the local-national culture tend to view members of their national culture as an important ingroup, which serves as a source of security [35].
+In addition to their local identity, individuals who operate in global contexts can also socialize and develop a global identity [34].
+Like other social identities that reflect a person’s sense of belonging to a social group that is meaningful to oneself [32], a global identity reflects an individual’s sense of belonging to, and identifying with the global work community, and specifically with global units such as multicultural teams [18,23,36].
+Individuals with high levels of global identity are interested in overcoming cultural barriers and maintaining positive relationships with others who operate in the global context [22,37,38].
+The global culture is an inclusive group including individuals from all nationalities sharing values of individualism, freedom of choice, competitiveness, performance orientation, openness to change and diversity, and interdependence [20,22,23].
 However, while these values and social orientation may be part of the global business community, not all people around the world share them.
-Thus, global culture does not include all humanity, and global identification differ from identification with all humanity (McFarland et al., 2013).
+Thus, global culture does not include all humanity, and global identification differ from identification with all humanity [39].
 Conceptually, the global cultural group, while being a common ingroup to the multicultural team members, is not a superordinate group with nested national subgroups in it.
-The nature of the relationship with the local cultural groups is of cross-cutting categories (Harush, Lisak & Glikson, 2018).
+The nature of the relationship with the local cultural groups is of cross-cutting categories [36].